YoungShap/Aviv-Shapira-HackerU-Projects/ReactProject/bcard/README.md

 Features
 -
-DarkMode,LightMode(Toggle) , Adding Favoriting Deleting and Editing of Cards || Clients(Admins only).
+-DarkMode,LightMode(Toggle) , Adding Favoriting Deleting and Editing of Cards || Clients(Admins only).

-Edit your own account(*Admins can't edit themselves*).
+-Edit your own account(*Admins can't edit themselves*).

-Expanded view of every Card with even more details about the business.
+-Expanded view of every Card with even more details about the business.

-Searchbar for finding Cards || Clients more easily.
+-Searchbar for finding Cards || Clients more easily.

 Usage -
 -